arithmetric/aws-lambda-ses-forwarder/README.md

  - Ensure Handler is set to `index.handler`.

  - For Role, choose "Basic Execution Role" under Create New Role.
-In the popup, give the role a name (e.g., lambda_basic_execution).
-Configure the role policy to the following.
+In the popup, give the role a name (e.g., LambdaSesForwarder).
+Configure the role policy to the following:
  ```
  {
-    "Version":"2012-10-17",
+    "Version": "2012-10-17",
-    "Statement":[
+    "Statement": [
        {
-          "Effect":"Allow",
+          "Effect": "Allow",
-          "Action":[
+          "Action": [
              "logs:CreateLogGroup",
              "logs:CreateLogStream",
              "logs:PutLogEvents"
           ],
-          "Resource":"arn:aws:logs:*:*:*"
+          "Resource": "arn:aws:logs:*:*:*"
        },
        {
-          "Effect":"Allow",
+          "Effect": "Allow",
-          "Action":"ses:SendRawEmail",
+          "Action": "ses:SendRawEmail",
-          "Resource":"*"
+          "Resource": "*"
        },
        {
-          "Effect":"Allow",
+          "Effect": "Allow",
-          "Action":[
+          "Action": [
              "s3:GetObject",
              "s3:PutObject"
           ],
-          "Resource":"arn:aws:s3:::S3-BUCKET-NAME/*"
+          "Resource": "arn:aws:s3:::S3-BUCKET-NAME/*"
        }
     ]
  }
  ```

- - Memory can be left at 128 MB, but set timeout to 30 seconds to be safe.
+ - Memory can be left at 128 MB, but set Timeout to 10 seconds to be safe.
 The task usually takes about 30 MB and a few seconds.
+After testing the task, you may be able to reduce the Timeout limit.

 3. In AWS SES, verify the domains for which you want to receive and forward email.
 Also configure the DNS MX record for these domains to point to the SES